ryedin/site/_deployment/volumes.md

 ## Shared Filesystem

-Convox creates a network filesystem that is shared among all of the instances in your Rack.
-It is mounted at `/volumes` on each instance.
+Convox uses a network filesystem backed by EFS that is shared among all of the instances in your Rack.
 You can use this in conjunction with [Docker host volume mounting](https://docs.docker.com/v1.11/engine/userguide/containers/dockervolumes/#mount-a-host-directory-as-a-data-volume) to persist files in your Processes across restarts and to share files between Processes.

 ## Specifying the Container Path